 Study of the various documents of the NAPARC churches reveals a rather wide scope for the diaconate, indicating a number of areas of proper concern.
-Coppes (OPC) provides what is perhaps the most flexible description of the scope of the office: "any task the Apostles (or more accurately the Holy Spirit) desired to pass on to the deacons."
-Knight (RPCES) identifies as objects of proper concern those "within the church who need the basic necessities of life provided for them".5 Jones (RPCES) lists distribution of funds, care of the afflicted and distressed, and the protection of the defenseless as appropriate areas for diaconal concern.
-Lee (PCA) indicates that "the underlying basic mandate ... is to care for the ministers and their families ... and for all truly Christian widows, orphans, prisoners, strangers, visitors, and underprivileged believers."
+Coppes (OPC) provides what is perhaps the most flexible description of the scope of the office: "any task the Apostles (or more accurately the Holy Spirit) desired to pass on to the deacons."4 Knight (RPC,ES) identifies as objects of proper concern those "within the church who need the basic necessities of life provided for them".
+5 Jones (RPC,ES) lists distribution of funds, care of the afflicted and distressed, and the protection of the defenseless as appropriate areas for diaconal concern.
+6 Lee (PCA) indicates that "the underlying basic mandate ... is to care for the ministers and their families . . . and for all truly Christian widows, orphans, prisoners, strangers, visitors, and underprivileged believers."
 He lists as practical examples feeding programs for needy Christians, Christian hospitals, orphanages, schools, and homes for the elderly.
-In a brochure entitled, "For Your Sake He Became Poor", the Christian Reformed World Relief Committee identifies the poor as the special objects of concern to God and to His people.9 Accordingly, the CRWRC is active world-wide in various aspects of the care of orphans, agriculture, nutrition, rehabilitation of the handicapped, community development, disaster relief, rehabilitation of alcoholics, drug addicts, and prisoners, technical advice, and supply of material resources.
+In a brochure entitled, "For Your Sake He Became Poor", the Christian Reformed World Relief Committee identifies the poor as the special objects of concern to God and to His people.
+Accordingly, the CRWRC is active world-wide in various aspects of the care of orphans, agriculture, nutrition, rehabilitation of the handicapped, community development, disaster relief, rehabilitation of alcoholics, drug addicts, and prisoners, technical advice, and supply of material resources.

 Lest we, or they, be misunderstood, it must be noted that the above mentioned aspects of a single author's or church's statements are not intended to reflect exhaustively the scope of their diaconal concern.
 We have selected these particular examples to illustrate both the variety and scope of present practices and teaching.
 We deal later with the specific issue as to the extent to which works of mercy are practiced within or outside the church (see I., C).
-What we are faced with as an Assembly, however, is the question as to what ministries of mercy are appropriate for local church diaconates to be involved in, and also what our diaconal responsibility is at the http://www.pcanet.org/history/pca/2-159.pdf
+What we are faced with as an Assembly, however, is the question as to what ministries of mercy are appropriate for local church diaconates to be involved in, and also what our diaconal responsibility is at the presbytery and assembly level.
+Specifically, is it appropriate that the various presbyteries and the Assembly become involved in ministries of mercy which are too broad in scope for local churches alone to support?
+If so, should these ministries be directed by national boards of deacons, or denominational committees composed of teaching and ruling elders, or should they be directed by boards of individual Christians independent of direct denominational control?
+We leave these particular questions for further study and research at the presbytery level, if those courts believe such study to be appropriate.
+Our research into the practices of NAPARC churches in this area (See Section II) indicates a rich variety of practices.